seaside1/jrule/README.md

 * `org.openhab.automation.jrule.generated.items.JRuleItems` contains a field for each `Item`.
 You can send commands/updates and access state/label/metadata
-* `org.openhab.automation.jrule.generated.items.JRuleItemsNames` contains an `Item` name field for each item for item name safety in annotations etc.
+* `org.openhab.automation.jrule.generated.items.JRuleItemNames` contains an `Item` name field for each item for item name safety in annotations etc.

 ### JRuleThings